bet4a/d3wiki/Axes.md

 ![axes-open](axes-open.png)
 ![axes-open-major-labels](axes-open-major-labels.png)

+It is also possible to draw both ticks and grid lines.
+If the ticks are not drawn, then the labels are positioned closer to the grid lines.

 ## Closed Domain

 A **closed domain** means that we can visualize the domain extent.
 This can be done in by drawing a path: